-Sonoran Desert Naturalist >>> Field Guide >>> Bugs, Aphids and Plant Hoppers >>> Bee Assassin
+Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Bugs, Aphids and Plant Hoppers >>> Bee Assassin

 Bee Assassin

-Apiomerus spissipes
+Apiomerus flaviventris

-Apiomerus spissipes photo © by Michael Plagens
+Apiomerus flaviventris photo © by Michael Plagens

 This adult specimen was observed along Camp Creek, Maricopa Co., Arizona.
 August, 2008.
-As prey it has taken an immature Tree Cricket -- Oecanthus sp.
+As prey, it has taken an immature Tree Cricket -- Oecanthus sp.

 Reduviidae -- Assasin Bug Family

-This brightly colored predator of bees and other flower visitors can deliver a painful bite if mishandled The colors are likely a warning to birds or others that might be tempted to turn the tables on this predator.
+This brightly colored predator of bees and other flower visitors can deliver a painful bite if mishandled.
+The colors are likely a warning to birds or others that might be tempted to turn the tables on this predator.

 This insect, a true bug in the family Reduviidae, is fairly common on flowering shrubs by mid to late summer in the Southwestern United States and Mexico.
-It is between two and three centemeters in length.
+It is between two and three centimeters in length.
 As a true bug, it has piercing-sucking mouthparts and does not take solid food.
-Instead, rather like a spider, it injects digestive enzymes into its prey and then sucks the liquified contents back into its crop.
+Instead, rather like a spider, it injects digestive enzymes into its prey and then sucks the liquefied contents back into its crop.
 While the bug is actually feeding it cannot easily bite - I found that the individual at left was wary and intent on fleeing my camera.

 More Information: